ZJU-Robotics-Lab/GEM/README.md

-## GEM: Online Globally consistent dense elevation mapping for unstructured terrain
+## GEM: Online Globally consistent dense elevation mapping for unstructured terrain (lidar-only)

 This is a [ROS] package developed for elevation mapping with a mobile robot which is modified on [ANYbotics](https://www.anybotics.com/) Elevation Map method.
 This package further implements a GPU version of the point cloud process and a global mapping module.